 As part of the biennial review process, DEQ prepares and submits to ODA specific feedback about water quality in the management areas.
 DEQ's assessments also address land conditions, agricultural activities, and implementation gaps that likely contribute to water quality impairments.
 DEQ has identified that a high priority for many management areas is to protect and reestablish riparian vegetation.
 The Area Plans for the eight management areas included in this TMDL have all been reviewed by DEQ within the last three years.
-Some of these reviews were completed as part of ODA's light biennial review process; during light reviews ODA convenes members of the LAC to report out on restoration and land management accomplishments and water quality status and trends within the management area, but ODA does not change or update plans during a light review.
+Some of these reviews were completed as part of ODA's light biennial review process; during light reviews ODA convenes members of the LAC to report out on restoration and land management area, but ODA does not change or update plans during a light review.
 Table 11-2 is a summary of the most recent updates for these Area Plans.
 Updates to Area Plans typically occur during the full biennial review process.